eksctl-io/eksctl/README.md

 ## Developer use-case

-It should suffice to install a cluster for development with just a single command, here are some examples.
+It should suffice to install a cluster for development with just a single command.
+Here are some examples:

 To create a cluster with default configurations (2 `m4.large` nodes), run: